AO-StreetArt/CLyman/README.rst

 Overview
 ========

-This is a C++ microservice which synchronizes high-level 3-D object attributes across many user devices.
+CLyman is a C++ microservice which synchronizes high-level 3-D object attributes across many user devices.
 The goal is to synchronize the position, rotation, and scale of virtual objects projected into a real space.